techmatters/terraso-mobile-client/README.md

 ## Android
 1. Run `npm run android` to load the app on an emulator or connnected physical device.
-2. Run `npm run android -- --release` to load a release build of the app onto an emulator or connected physical device.
+2. Run `npm run android -- --variant release` to load a release build of the app onto an emulator or connected physical device.

 ## iOS